cartrawler/cartrawler.github.io/docs/ios/inpath/reservationProcess.md

 This is the payload structure that is passed back via call backs in our native SDK.
 A placeholder tag will only be present in the case that input data is not supplied for that tag.

-For example if the users country name code is empty/null on input, this will be replaced with the placeholder tag
+For example if the user's country name code is empty/null on input, this will be replaced with the placeholder tag.

 ### Placeholder Fields